 Petrol in diesel vehicle or vice versa?
-What do you do now?
+What should you do now?

 1. Don’t Worry!